Gerbs2193/pands-project/README.md

 Comparing the length of the sepal and the length of the petal, there is a connection between the two.
 As the sepal gets longer - the petal also gets longer.
 Again, knowing this relationship means you can at least guess the behaviour of one variable, when knowing the other.

 #### Petal Length vs. Petal Width:
-Lastly, comparing petal length to its width, there appears to be a connaction also.
+Lastly, comparing petal length to its width, there appears to be a connection also.
 Looking at the petal - as it gets longer the width tends to increase too.
 This shows us that there is a relationship between the length and width of the petal.
 ### Sources used to achieve the scatter plot variable comparisons
 - https://www.geeksforgeeks.org/plotting-graph-for-iris-dataset-using-seaborn-and-matplotlib/ - Great source that shows how to code single scatter plot for each variable - also shows advantages for certain libraries like seaborn over lesser ones.
 It didn't show me how to compare them though but eventually I found a way using nested loops:
 - https://stackoverflow.com/questions/62541229/how-to-nest-a-for-loop-to-subplot-a-scatter-on-iris-data used this for example of half similar implementation and used this for what nested loops are and how to do them: